How To Warm Up A White Kitchen

 One of my favorite warm whites is Benjamin Moore Simply White, shown on the cabinet door below.

-Shown Above: Benjamin Moore Edgecomb Gray Wall Color (upper left) / Pearled Subway Tile in New Satin White & Glossy White (lower left) / Benjamin Moore White Dove Cabinet / Taj Mahal Quartzite Countertop
+Shown Above: Benjamin Moore Edgecomb Gray Wall Color (upper left) / Pearl Liner Trim in Glossy White with 3x6" subway tile (lower left) / Benjamin Moore White Dove Cabinet / Taj Mahal Quartzite Countertop

 2. Warm Up Your Space With Wood